Many years ago I received a very special gift from my Grandma. At the time, however, I didn't realize just how special

 It was a recipe, written out in her handwriting, on a crisp white recipe card, placed inside a brand new pie plate.
 I thanked her, but didn't think much of it.
 However, the first time I tried to make pastry and failed, I remembered that recipe card with this No Fail Pie Crust recipe written on it.

 If you've ever tried to make pastry before and failed, I'm here to make your day!
-You CANNOT fail with this foolproof pie crust.
+You CANNOT fail with this never fail pie crust- it is foolproof.
 I was blown away the first time I made it and it turned out perfect, even though I was an extremely novice baker.
-Since then, I have made this recipe many times and it is foolproof- it NEVER fails!
+Since then, I have made this recipe many times and it NEVER fails!
 I use it for both pie and tarts.

 💭 The SECRET to Flaky Pie Crust

 My Grandma was a master pie maker and her secret was this recipe.
 This recipe makes such a tender, never fail flaky pie crust that it literally melts in your mouth!
 The trick to making no fail pastry is simply using very cold water, as it helps to keep the fat cold so it does not melt.
 If the fat ends up melting before it makes it to the oven, it's absorbed into the flour and any chance of producing a flaky pie crust is lost.
 The cold water serves as a barrier and in turn, produces a beautiful, tender and flaky crust.
 You can read more about the why using cold water makes for tender and flaky pie crust HERE.